 Dave uses the most progressive laser therapy devices available, made by RJ Laser in Germany.
 RJ Laser has been making lasers for 30+ years.

-Serving the laser therapy needs of Kitchener, Waterloo, Cambridge, Galt, Preston, Guelph, Hamilton, Toronto, Mississauga, London, Brantford, Paris, Stratford, Acton, Milton, Ayr, Woodstock, Fergus, Elora, Elmira and surrounding areas.
+Serving the massage and laser therapy needs of Kitchener, Waterloo, Cambridge, Galt, Preston, Guelph, Hamilton, Toronto, Mississauga, London, Brantford, Paris, Stratford, Acton, Milton, Ayr, Woodstock, Fergus, Elora, Elmira and surrounding areas.

 Welcome to DaveTherapy.com Newsletter...my educational newsletter.